GoogleCloudPlatform/gcs-fuse-csi-driver/docs/known-issues.md

 In the sidecar container, which is an unprivileged container, a process connects to the UDS and calls [recvmsg(2)](https://man7.org/linux/man-pages/man2/recvmsg.2.html) to receive the file descriptor.
 Then the process calls Cloud Storage FUSE passing the file descriptor to start to serve the FUSE mount point.
 Instead of passing the actual mount point path, we pass the file descriptor to Cloud Storage FUSE as it supports the [magic /dev/fd/N syntax](https://github.com/GoogleCloudPlatform/gcsfuse/blob/8ab11cd07016a247f64023697383c6e88bc022b0/vendor/github.com/jacobsa/fuse/mount_linux.go#L128-L134).
 Before the Cloud Storage FUSE takes over the file descriptor, any operations against the mount point will hang.

+Since the CSI driver sets `requiresRepublish: true`, it periodically checks whether the GCSFuse volume is still needed by the containers.
+When the CSI driver detects all the main workload containers have terminated, it creates an exit file in a Pod emptyDir volume to notify the sidecar container to terminate.

 ### Implications of the sidecar container design

 Until the Cloud Storage FUSE takes over the file descriptor, the mount point is not accessible.
 Any operations against the mount point will hang, including [stat(2)](https://man7.org/linux/man-pages/man2/lstat.2.html) that is used to check if the mount point exists.

 The sidecar container, or more precisely, the Cloud Storage FUSE process that serves the mount point needs to remain running for the full duration of the Pod's lifecycle.
 If the Cloud Storage FUSE process is killed, the workload application will throw IO error `Transport endpoint is not connected`.

+The sidecar container auto-termination depends on Kubernetes API correctly reporting the Pod status.
+However, due to a [Kubernetes issue](https://github.com/kubernetes/kubernetes/issues/106896), container status is not updated after termination caused by Pod deletion.
+As a result, the sidecar container may not automatically terminate in some scenarios.

 ### Issues